School counselling staff are members of the school learning and support team.

 To make an appointment you can contact Louise directly or ask at the school office.

-The Chaplaincy Program is a valuable part of the school's overall Welfare Program.
-James runs a number of programs for a variety of the school's students including Rage and Scream (Anger Management Programs), Peer Mediation (students trained to assist other students to resolve conflicts peacefully).
+Meet Prue Hughes, the new Youth Woker at Swansea High School.
+Prue follows in the esteemed footsteps of James Norman who has recently departed from Swansea High.
+The position Prue fills is a valuable part of the school's overall Wellbeing Program.
+Prue brings a wealth of experience in behaviour modification and support and will run a number of programs for a variety of the school's students including Rage and Scream (Anger Management Programs), Peer Mediation (students trained to assist other students to resolve conflicts peacefully) and Shine (a self esteem program)

 Acknowledgement